uviclibraries/podcasting/editing-audio.md

 # Editing Audio in Audacity

-Now that you have recorded some audio for your podcast, let’s do some editing!
+Now that you have recorded some audio for your podcast, let’s do some basic editing.

 If you have any questions or get stuck as you work through this in-class exercise, please ask the instructor for assistance.

 Take your time and have fun <span style='font-size:20px;'>&#128512;</span>

-For these exercises, please either use the audio you recorded in [Activty #1 - Podcast Recording with Audacity](recording-audio.html), or download this [sample podcast interview file](images/goat-girl.mp3)<!--{:target="_blank"}-->, and then proceed.
+For these exercises, please either use the audio you recorded in [Activity #1 - Podcast Recording with Audacity](recording-audio.html), or download this [sample podcast interview file](images/goat-girl.mp3)<!--{:target="_blank"}-->, and then proceed.

-## Deleting unwanted audio from a track

-For now, don't worry about cutting out filler words, like _uhms_ and _ahs_.
-But, do pay attention to where loud or disruptive breath sounds occur between sentences.
-It can be easy to cut breaths in unnatural ways and cause a "hiccup" or double-breath effect.

-When trimming out breaths, be careful not to accidentally cut off the beginning of a word (words starting with soft beginnings—like "F", "H", "S"—are especially easy to accidentally cut).

 We will start by getting used to Audacity's editing features by trimming the first few seconds of your audio track.
 We are doing this so that there isn’t an uncomfortable pause at the beginning of your track.